wsarachai/DII-Javascript/workshop/lesson05/execrise-4/execrise-4.md

 ### Your tasks:

-1. Re-create Challenge #1, but this time using an ES6 class (call it 'CarCl')
+1. Re-create execrise-3, but this time using an ES6 class (call it 'CarCl')

 2. Add a getter called 'speedUS' which returns the current speed in mi/h (divide by 1.6)